Blog · Analysis · Last reviewed June 23, 2026

 What the Code Does

 The Code of Practice was prepared by independent experts through a multi-stakeholder process.
-The Commission says the final version involved input from more than 1,000 stakeholders, including model providers, small and medium-sized enterprises, academics, safety experts, rightsholders, and civil-society organizations.
+The Commission's Q&A says the process involved nearly 1,000 stakeholders, representatives of EU Member States, and European and international observers, including model providers, small and medium-sized enterprises, academics, safety experts, rightsholders, and civil-society organizations.

 That process does not make the code perfect.
 Multi-stakeholder governance can blur accountability when every actor gets a voice but no actor owns the social consequences.
 It can also become a site where powerful companies shape compliance into something they can already do.
 Still, the process is institutionally important because it moves model governance out of pure company policy and into a public compliance vocabulary.